 - Talk to your college counselor.

-- Keep track and organize your extracurriculars, achievements…
+- Keep track and organize your extracurriculars, and achievements…

 - Take the SAT.